MRamadhanKesaPI/Data-Preparation-Processes_for_PhoneNow...Customer-Churn/README.md

 ## Create View

-Create database views to organize the data, making it simple to analyze service categories and churn totals.
+To enhance data organization and support analytics, database views are created, making it simple to reporting and dashboard development by pre-aggregating relevant data.

 Below are the SQL queries and results for each transformation step.
 ```sql